En / Ru

 Maslenitsa Calendar

 • Maslenitsa is a holiday that is held for an entire week (in some places it was called Motley): people have fun, bake pies, gingerbread, pancakes, eat honey and caviar by the spoonful.
 Historically, they drink a lot of alcohol.
-Right after Maslenitsa the Great Fast begins.
+Right after Maslenitsa, the Great Lent begins.

 • ‘Narrow’ Pancake Week starts on Monday.
 Housework was allowed on this day.
 People began to cook pancakes and make tall Maslenitsa dolls out of straw.
 It was the right time to visit parents.

-• On Tuesday, there was a matchmaking ritual - young men were choosing their brides.
-Those who were chosen would then get married on Krasnaya Gorka holiday (after Easter).
-And those who were not chosen - well, sad.
-They should wait until the end of the Summer for the Ivan Kupala holiday and jump over a fire (another old ritual).
+• On Tuesday, there was a matchmaking ritual — young men chose their brides.
+Those who were chosen would then get married on the Krasnaya Gorka holiday (after Easter).
+And those who were not chosen — well, sad.
+They should wait until the end of the summer for the Ivan Kupala holiday and jump over a fire (another old ritual).

-• On Wednesday, a mother-in-law were expecting her son-in-law for pancakes.
+• On Wednesday, a mother-in-law was expecting her son-in-law for pancakes.
 A day of patience for both.

 • On Friday, a mother-in-law visited her son-in-law.
 The daughter (i.e., the wife) was responsible for the pancakes this time.

 • On Saturday there were sisters-in-law gatherings.
-In old times the brides invited their “grooms’s sisters” and gave them gifts.
+In old times, the brides invited their “grooms’ sisters” and gave them gifts.

 Obviously, the most convenient option is by car.
-It is about 200 km away from Moscow.
-Or by train to Vladimir, and then by bus from the Shchelkovo bus station.
+It is about 200 km from Moscow.
+Alternatively, travel by train to Vladimir and then by bus from Vladimir Bus Station to Suzdal Bus Station.

 The project “Four Seasons of Russia” is supported by the Russian Geographical Society www.rgo.ru